-- (i) "Third-party service provider" means an entity that has been contracted to maintain, store, or process personal information on behalf of a covered entity. - (2) Disclosure of breach. (a) An individual or a commercial A COVERED entity that conducts business in Colorado and that MAINTAINS, owns, or licenses computerized data that includes personal information about a resident of Colorado shall, when it becomes aware of a breach of the security of the system BECOMES AWARE THAT A SECURITY BREACH MAY HAVE OCCURRED, conduct in good faith a prompt investigation to determine the likelihood that personal information has been or will be misused.
-The individual or the commercial COVERED entity shall give notice as soon as possible to the affected Colorado resident RESIDENTS unless the investigation determines that the misuse of information about a Colorado resident has not occurred and is not reasonably likely to occur.
-Notice shall MUST be made in the most expedient time possible and without unreasonable delay, BUTNOT LATER THAN THIRTY DAYS AFTER THE DATE OF DETERMINATION THAT A SECURITY BREACH OCCURRED, consistent with the legitimate needs of law enforcement and consistent with any measures necessary to determine the scope of the breach and to restore the reasonable integrity of the computerized data system. - (a.2) In the case of a breach of personal information, notice required by this subsection (2) to affected Colorado residents must include, but need not be limited to, the following information: - (I) The date, estimated date, or estimated date range of the security breach; - (II) A DESCRIPTION OF THE PERSONAL INFORMATION THAT WAS ACQUIRED OR REASONABLY BELIEVED TO HAVE BEEN ACQUIRED AS PART OF THE SECURITY BREACH; - (III) Information that the resident can use to contact the covered entity to inquire about the security breach; - (IV) THE TOLL-FREE NUMBERS, ADDRESSES, AND WEBSITES FOR CONSUMER REPORTING AGENCIES; - (V) THE TOLL-FREE NUMBER, ADDRESS, AND WEBSITE FOR THE FEDERAL TRADE COMMISSION; AND - (VI) A statement that the resident can obtain information from the federal trade commission and the credit reporting agencies about fraud alerts and security freezes. - (a.3) If an investigation by the covered entity pursuant to subsection (2)(a) of this section determines that the type of personal information
+- (B) A COLORADO RESIDENT'S USERNAME OR E-MAIL ADDRESS, IN COMBINATION WITH A PASSWORD OR SECURITY QUESTIONS AND ANSWERS, THAT WOULD PERMIT ACCESS TO AN ONLINE ACCOUNT. - (II) "PERSONAL INFORMATION" DOES NOT INCLUDE PUBLICLY AVAILABLE INFORMATION THAT IS LAWFULLY MADE AVAILABLE TO THE GENERAL PUBLIC FROM FEDERAL, STATE, OR LOCAL GOVERNMENT RECORDS OR WIDELY DISTRIBUTED MEDIA. - (h) "Security breach" means the unauthorized acquisition of unencrypted computerized data that compromises the security, confidentiality, or integrity of personal information maintained by an individual or a commercial entity.
+Good faith acquisition of personal information by an employee or agent of an individual or commercial entity for the individual or commercial entity's business purposes is not a security breach if the personal information is not used for a purpose unrelated to the lawful operation of the business or is not subject to further unauthorized disclosure. - (2) Disclosure of breach. (a) An individual or a commercial entity that conducts business in Colorado and that MAINTAINS, owns, or licenses computerized data that includes personal information about a resident of Colorado shall, when it becomes aware of a breach, of the security of the system DETERMINES THAT A SECURITY BREACH HAS OCCURRED, conduct in good faith a prompt investigation to determine the likelihood that personal information has been or will be misused.
+The individual or the commercial entity shall give notice as soon as possible to the affected Colorado resident RESIDENTS unless the investigation determines that the misuse of information about a Colorado resident has not occurred and is not reasonably likely to occur.
+Notice shall MUST be made in the most expedient time possible and without unreasonable delay, BUT NOT LATER THAN THIRTY DAYS AFTER THE DATE OF DETERMINATION THAT A SECURITY BREACH OCCURRED, consistent with the legitimate needs of law enforcement and consistent with any measures necessary to determine the scope of the breach and to restore the reasonable integrity of the computerized data system. - (a.2) EXCEPT AS OTHERWISE PROVIDED FOR IN SUBSECTION (2)(a.3) OF THIS SECTION, IN THE CASE OF A BREACH OF PERSONAL INFORMATION, NOTICE REQUIRED BY THIS SUBSECTION (2) TO AFFECTED COLORADO RESIDENTS MUST INCLUDE, BUT NEED NOT BE LIMITED TO, THE FOLLOWING INFORMATION: - (I) THE DATE, ESTIMATED DATE, OR ESTIMATED DATE RANGE OF THE SECURITY BREACH;